Deathstalker (2025 film)

 Deathstalker is a 2025 sword and sorcery film written and directed by Steven Kostanski.
-It is a remake of the 1983 film of the same name.
+It is a legacy sequel to the 1983 film of the same name and is the fifth installment in the Deathstalker film series.
 It stars Daniel Bernhardt as the titular character, alongside Patton Oswalt, Christina Orjalo, Paul Lazenby, and Nina Bergman.
 Peter Kuplowsky is one of the executive producers.

 The film premiered at the 78th Locarno Film Festival on August 15, 2025, and was released in the United States by Shout!
 Studios on October 10, 2025.

 Plot

 Deathstalker, a former knight, picks through the dead and dying on a battlefield.
 He steals jewellery and a golden amulet from a dying man.
 At a nearby village, while Deathstalker is eating in a tavern, a two-headed troll attacks him in search of the amulet.
 Deathstalker kills the troll, and having decided the amulet is more trouble than it is worth, throws it into a river.
 However, the amulet reappears in his pocket.
 After several attempts to get rid of the amulet fails, Deathstalker visits the witch Toralva.

-While unable to read the language on the amulet, Toralva tells Deathalker it is bound to him until he dies, and that he must search for a wizard who can understand the writing on the amulet.
+While unable to read the language on the amulet, Toralva tells Deathstalker that it is bound to him until he dies, and that he must search for a wizard who can understand the writing on the amulet.
 Toralva further warns him that a great evil is rising, but Deathstalker does not believe her.

 Following Toralva's directions, Deathstalker enters a cave system in search of the wizard.
-He is attacked by man eating serpents, but manages to escape with a chest in which Doodad, the wizard, has been imprisoned.
+He is then attacked by man-eating serpents but manages to escape with a chest in which Daedelad the wizard (who everybody calls Doodad) has been imprisoned.
 Releasing Doodad, he recruits him to help.
-Doodad is unable to read the amulet either, but agrees to help him raid the crypt of a dead wizard for a scroll that will help him translate it.
+Doodad is also unable to read the amulet but agrees to help him raid the crypt of a dead wizard for a scroll that will help him translate it.

 On the way there, Deathstalker and Doodad learn that an ancient necromancer, Necromemnon, has returned and is after the amulet.
-They are attacked by evil dreadites, who serve Necromemnon, and their commander is revealed to be Deathstalker's old friend Jotak, who he thought had died.
+They are attacked by evil dreadites, who serve Necromemnon, and their commander is revealed to be Deathstalker's old friend Jotak, whom he thought had died.
 Deathstalker cuts off Jotak's arm and flees.